FernandoFrali/FernandoFrali/README.md

 <strong>*A brazilian Full Stack Web Developer.*</strong>

-I'm 21, currently living in <strong>São Paulo - Brazil</strong> and I'm very passionate about programming but mainly about Front End.
-I'm starting my journey throughout the universe of programming, always improving, ~having trouble~ and loving this entire experience.
+I'm 21, currently living in <strong>São Paulo - Brazil</strong> and I'm very passionate about programming.
+I'm always improving and discovering new technologies to expand my portfolio, still learning, ~debugging~ and loving this entire experience.

 ## About me:

-- 🔭 I’m currently working on improving my skills as a Front End Developer;
+- 🔭 I’m currently working on improving my skills to be a Full Cycle developer soon;
-- 🌱 I’m currently learning Javascript, React, Python, MySQL, HTML & CSS;
+- 🌱 I’m currently learning DevOps, Cloud and more about back-end.
+I usually study UX / UI in my spare time too;
 - 📫 How to reach me: You can find me on [LinkedIn](https://www.linkedin.com/in/fernandofrali/), by clicking on the link at the bottom of the page.
 And it's also possible to explore my projects here in my repositories folder <3
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I used to be scared of dogs!
-- 🎮 I LOVE games, studying and COFFEE!!! <3
+- 🎮 I LOVE games, studying and CODING!!! <3

 ##